hugorodgerbrown/py-trello/README.md

 Python wrapper around the Trello API used to experiment with Python programming patterns (there are other Trello API clients available).
 It's a "(retired) .net developer takes on python" experiment - so please bear that in mind when looking at it.

-This project was forked from https://github.com/sarumont/py-trello and has been updated to in an attempt to simplify it (or unsimplify, depending on your point of view).
+This project was forked from https://github.com/sarumont/py-trello.
+I have attempted to break it out into a structure that feels a little more familiar to someone coming from .net, and would be interested to hear from long-term pythonistas whether my attempt looks more or less complicated than the original.
+The underlying principle is to make it as easy as possible to add new entities and to be able to debug it.
 All (constructive) feedback is welcome.

 _At the moment I have only implemented some GET operations on Board, List and Card entities.
 It covers about 10% of the total Trello API.
 Do not use this if you are looking for a comprehensive solution._